 Durga Puja in Kolkata

 If it’s Durga Puja, there can be no better place than Kolkata to soak in the festive spirit.
 The City of Joy is the place where you can witness the highest degree of grandeur and frenzy.
-Hundreds of elaborately décorated pandals, fascinating illuminations, magnificent idols of Durga and appetising food options, all turn Kolkata into a fantasy land during the days of the festival.
+Hundreds of elaborately décorated pandals, fascinating illuminations, magnificent Durga, and appetizing food options, all turn the Kolkata Durga Puja pandal into a fantasy land during the days of the festival.
+There are multiple places to stay in Kolkata, even in the festive season.

 Things to Do

-• Go pandal-hopping from the north to the south of the city, checking out the traditional pujas as well as the modern theme-based pujas.
+• Go pandal-hopping from the north to the south of the city, checking out the traditional pujas as well as the modern theme-based Bengali Durga pujas.

-• Do not miss out on visiting the Baghbazar Sarbojanin puja that is completing its 100 years and has organized a number of musical events to mark the occasion this year.
+• Do not miss out on visiting the Baghbazar Sarbojanin puja which is completing its 100 years and has organized a number of musical events to mark the occasion this year.

 • Remain witness to the spectacular traditions followed at one of the Bonedi Bari (aristocratic family) pujas in the city.